Académie royale de peinture et de sculpture: Founding

 In the 1640s, France's artistic life was still based on the medieval system of guilds like the Académie de Saint-Luc which had a tight grip on the professional lives of artists and artisans alike.
 Some artists had managed to get exemptions but these were based on favoritism rather than merit.

-A few "superior men" who were "real artists", suffered and felt humiliated under this system.
+According to the 17th century Mémoires about the founding of the Académie royale, a few "superior men" who were "real artists", suffered and felt humiliated under the guild system.

-In view of increasing pressure by the Parisian guilds for painters and sculptors to submit to their control, the young but already very successful painter Charles Le Brun conceived a plan to free the true artists from the humiliating influence of mere artisans.
+In view of increasing pressure by the Parisian guilds for painters and sculptors to submit to their control, the young but already very successful painter Charles Le Brun conceived a plan to free those he considered to be true artists from the humiliating influence of mere artisans.
 He involved his two close friends, the brothers Louis and Henri Testelin, to lobby for an independent organisation where membership was based on merit alone, following the examples of the Accademia delle Arti del Disegno in Florence and the Accademia di San Luca in Rome.

 Soon, the courtier Martin de Charmois and several more artists became involved and drafted a petition for the foundation of the Académie.
 Charmois assembled as many artists with royal patronage as he could to sign it, which a great number did.
 With the support of Le Brun's patron Pierre Séguier, Chancellor of France, Charmois presented the petition to the nine-year-old King Louis XIV, his mother Anne of Austria who acted as regent and the whole Royal Council on 20 January 1648 at the Palais-Royal.
-All present approved and the foundation of the Académie Royale was granted.
+All present approved and the foundation of the Académie royale was granted.

 The promoters immediately got to work and in January 1648 formulated statutes with 13 articles (approved in February and published on 9 March 1648), a key element of which was a public art school.
-There were 22 founding members, who, in February 1648, elected 12 anciens (elders), who would be in charge of the academy in turn for a calendar month.
+There were 22 founding members, who, in February 1648, elected 12 anciens (elders), who would be in charge of the academy in turn, each for a calendar month.
 These first anciens were the painters Charles Le Brun, Charles Errard, François Perrier, Juste d' Egmont, Michel I Corneille, Henri Beaubrun, Laurent de La Hyre, Sebastien Bourdon, Eustache Le Sueur and the sculptors Simon Guillain, Jacques Sarazin and Gerard van Opstal.
-Despite being widely-held beliefs, statements like "There were twelve founders" and "The anciens, as the original members were called" are not correct.
+There is a common misconception that "there were twelve founders" and that all of the original members were called anciens, but this is not correct.

 Charmois was elected Chef (Head) of the Académy as stated in article XIII of the statutes.

 With revised statutes from 24 December 1654 the offices of chancelier and of four recteurs were created, and the title ancien was abandoned in favour of the title professeur (with the exact same duties for a calendar month in turn).